erelsop/obrowse/README.md

 - **Configuration File Support:** Use a configuration file to save commonly used settings, streamlining the process of initiating browser sessions.
 - **Headless Mode:** Run browsers in headless mode without a visible UI, useful for CI/CD environments and automated testing.
 - **Integrated Testing:** Run automated browser tests using Jest or Mocha directly through the CLI.
 This feature allows users to specify a testing framework and test files for automated testing alongside their web browsing tasks.
+- **Cross-Browser Testing:** Test your applications in Chrome, Firefox, and WebKit/Safari environments on Linux.

 For detailed usage instructions and available options, refer to the command-line help accessible via `obrowse --help`.